-Our May 6th General Membership Meeting Meeting will be held online via Zoom.
+Our May 6th General Membership Meeting Meeting was held online via Zoom.

 Zoom link: sandiegonaacp.org/zoom